xjlin0624/study-cafe-recs/README.md

 ## hello ! you will find the perfect cafe for studying and working [here](study-cafe-recs.onrender.com) :D

-this is a cafe recommendation app where users can add their own cafe finds onto the page and leave reviews!
+this is a cafe recommendation app where users can add their own cafe finds onto the page and leave reviews for the crowd!

 information about wifi connection, space, and price for a basic americano is required for the input, which are the main things i personally consider when i look for a place to study.